bogzbonny/yeehaw/_TODO.md

     replicate a heartbeat for a element, or to simulate a visual effect such as a button click.

+10. cui export visual area to either DynamicImage, .png, or .ans
+      - useful for WIMP

 10. gradient colour types, don't ask me how exactly however this is basically what we should do.
      - refactor colour to make a call each draw